zachmccabe/zachmccabe.github.io/about.md

 Read [this FAQ] for why I wrote and produced a field guide.
 If you're en route to Beijing, you should download a [free copy.]

 Talk shop?
-Here is my up-to-date [list of tools,] and the current ingredient list for [this website.]
+Here is my up-to-date [list of tools.]

 ---